What is Delta Lake?

 - Third-party partners

-For a full list of ingestion options, see Load data into a Databricks lakehouse.
+For a full list of ingestion options, see Ingest data into a Databricks lakehouse.

 Atomic transactions with Delta Lake provide many options for updating data and metadata.
 Databricks recommends you avoid interacting directly with data and transaction log files in Delta Lake file directories to avoid corrupting your tables.